Traditional Food of Bhutan You Must-Try: 18 Best Dishes

 Image Source : bonapetit

-Red rice is a staple food in Bhutan and holds great cultural significance.
-It is a variety of rice unique to the region, known for its distinctive reddish-brown colour and nutty flavour.
+Red rice is a traditional food of Bhutan in Bhutan and holds great cultural significance.
+It is a variety of rice unique to the region, known for its distinctive reddish-brown color and nutty flavor.
 The reddish hue comes from the bran layer, which contains antioxidants and nutrients.

 12. Suja